Showing 101-120 of 511 for: Cochrane Systematic Reviews > Infectious disease

 - Autologous platelet-rich plasma for treating chronic wounds

-Autologous platelet-rich plasma (PRP) is a treatment that contains fibrin and high concentrations of growth factors and has the potential to aid wound healing.
+Autologous platelet-rich plasma (PRP) is a treatment that contains fibrin and high concentrations of growth factors with the potential to improve the healing of chronic wounds.
+This is the first update of a review first published in 2012.

 - Azathioprine for primary biliary cirrhosis